Import Data from macOS & Safari

 file, enter the password into the Confirm Vault Import window that will appear.After successful import, delete the import source file from your computer.
 This will protect you in the event your computer is compromised.

-File attachments, Sends, trash, and password history are not included in an import file.
-Additional items will need to be manually uploaded to your vault.
+Additional items such as File attachments, Sends, trash, and password history will need to be manually uploaded to your vault.

 To import data to your vault from the CLI, use the following command: